0x1331/0x1331/README.md

 👩‍💻About me:
 --------------

 I am an aspiring cybersecurity specialist with a background in artificial intelligence and software development.
 My interest in hacking began in childhood, and I have been exploring various fields since then.
-However, I have found a particular interest in cybersecurity, and I am currently studying Computer Science at ASOIU University. -📕 I am committed to continuous learning and knowledge development. -⚡ In addition to my studies, I am developing my own start-up projects.
+However, I have found a particular interest in cybersecurity, and I am currently studying Computer Science at ASOIU University.<br>-📕 I am committed to continuous learning and knowledge development.<br><br> -⚡ In addition to my studies, I am developing my own start-up projects.<br>

 * 🚀  I'm currently working on [Lastway AI](http://www.instagram.com/lastway.ai?igsh=czEzOGZmeHV2M245)
 * 🧠  I'm learning Advanced Cybersecurity & Penetration Testing, Web Development, AI Development